helhum/typo3-secure-web/README.md

 all installed (system) extensions.

 Note that `uploads` will not be exposed by default.
-Depending on your setup, you might want to consider linking some or all folders to `public` folder as well.
+Depending on your setup, you might want to consider linking some or all folders or files like sitemaps to `public` folder as well.

 ## Important note